ahlisbon/diacriticsAndNengo/README.md

 # Known Issues

 ## Issues in Spreadsheet software/web apps.
+Currently, the year conversion macro has been tested in Excel, Office 365 Excel, and Google Sheets.

 # Future Changes/Features/Ideas (in no particular order)
 - Improve compatibility with spreadsheet software/web apps.
 - Impliment a GUI.
 - Option to paste years in [] to assist library catalogers.
+- Option to paste  years in Japanese, i.e., "昭和30" instead of "Shōwa 30"
 - The ability to cyle between o, ō, and ŏ; u, ū, and ŭ; instead of using seperate hot keys.
 - Eliminate specific hot keys for each letter.
 Instead, type any one letter that can potentially have a diacritic and have one hotkey that looks at the last character typed and adds the appropriate diacritic.
   - Would pair extremely well with the above idea for cycling letters with one diacritic.
   - Would also apply to currency symbols.
 - Convert Western Years ⇄ nengō **before** before 1868
   - Labor intensive because of so many imperial eras.
-  - Would require the use of a YYYYMMDD format to account for nengō changing during a Western year.
+  - Would require the use of YYYYMMDD date format to account for nengō changing during a Western year.